sriksmachi/text2sql-slm-finetuning-grpo/README.md

 ### Analysis

-**Spider — strong gain (+6.48%)**
+**Spider — strong gain (+6.48%, reaching 90.3% of GPT-5.1)**
-Spider improved from 0.8365 to 0.8907, indicating that GRPO successfully reinforced executable query structures, better join paths, and schema-consistent column usage.
+Spider improved from 0.8365 to 0.8907 against a GPT-5.1 ceiling of 0.9865, indicating that GRPO successfully reinforced executable query structures, better join paths, and schema-consistent column usage.
 The magnitude of this gain is meaningful for a short RL run and reflects genuine policy improvement rather than random variance.

-**BIRD — meaningful improvement on a harder benchmark (+6.18%)**
+**BIRD — meaningful improvement on a harder benchmark (+6.18%, reaching 77.5% of GPT-5.1)**
-BIRD increased from 0.7133 to 0.7574, which is notable given its higher query complexity, noisier schema semantics, and greater compositional burden.
-This suggests the model is learning robust behaviour beyond easier Spider-style patterns.
+BIRD increased from 0.7133 to 0.7574 against a GPT-5.1 ceiling of 0.9770.
+The larger remaining gap to GPT-5.1 on BIRD (vs. Spider) reflects the benchmark's higher query complexity, noisier schema semantics, and greater compositional burden — areas where the 3B model's capacity is a limiting factor.

+**GPT-5.1 as upper-bound reference**
+GPT-5.1 scores 0.9801 overall (0.9865 Spider / 0.9770 BIRD) on the same reward formula, providing a well-calibrated ceiling.
+The GRPO-trained 3B SLM recovers ~84% of GPT-5.1's overall reward with orders-of-magnitude lower inference cost, validating the RL fine-tuning approach for cost-sensitive deployments.

 **Reward signal validation**
 The aligned gains across both benchmarks validate the combined reward (`format + execution + schema fidelity`) as an effective supervision proxy for text-to-SQL RL fine-tuning.
 The execution component provides a hard grounding signal that resists superficial improvements.